-A number of new and revised standards became effective for annual periods beginning on or after 1 January 2015.
-Information on the more significant standard(s) is presented below.
+A number of new and revised standards became effective for annual periods beginning on or after 1 January 2014.
+Information on these new standards is presented below.

 For more details on this development, refer to our TA Alert 2015-05 Change in discount rates used for measuring employee benefits.